B-Reel/vr-madebymakers/README.md

 - If `colors` is missing, they will be random.
 - Don't forget to add spaces for both spaces and line breaks in `colors` (e.g: for `Hello World\nAgain`, `GGGG SSSSS GGGG`).
 - This isn't case sensitive, so `HELLO`, `hello` or `HeLlO` are the same.

+## Cheats

+- Pressing `Q` will attract all the letters, and thus complete the game.
+- `Space` will release all the letters.